-How successful a credit union is at making money has an effect on its long-term survivability.
-Earnings can be retained by the credit union, increasing its capital buffer, or be used to address problematic loans, likely making the credit union more resilient in tough times.
-However, credit unions that are losing money have less ability to do those things.
+A credit union's earnings performance affects its long-term survivability.
+Earnings may be retained by the credit union, giving a boost to its capital buffer, or be used to deal with problematic loans, likely making the credit union more resilient in times of trouble.
+Conversely, losses lessen a credit union's ability to do those things.